houseman/tally-counter/README.md

 ## Usage
 This contrived sample counts numbers from 1 to 100.
 We count the following metrics
 - an aggregate (sum) of all natural numbers from 1 to 100
-- a separate aggregate sum of all even numbers from 1 to 100
+- a separate aggregate of all even numbers from 1 to 100
-- a separate aggregate sum of all odd numbers from 1 to 100
+- a separate aggregate of all odd numbers from 1 to 100
 - a count of the numbers from 1 to 100

 ```python